Kenneth-Snyder/PCLD-Automation/README.md

 # PCLD-Automation
 Chrome extensions that automates various internal office tasks.

---This is a public landing page for the repository.
+This is a public landing page for the repository.
 To access the files, go to https://github.com/intel-sandbox/PCLD-Automation.
 If you need and don't have access to the main repo, please request it.

 Overview